catenate/tanote/glossary.md

 Metadata carried with a note.
 Considered a tag of the note.

+## if

+> Trifles they may be; but it is by such that character and disposition are oftenest revealed.—Washington Irving

+The gora which must be present on a ship for a version of a note to be received.

 ## regards

 > No one regards what is before his feet; we all gaze at the stars.—Quintus Ennius